MAZterXP/testwolf/README.md

    As with other old DOS games, try to load as few TSRs as possible; for necessary TSRs such as mouse drivers and AWEUTIL, load them into the upper memory area by using LOADHIGH.
 You can check your available conventional memory using the MEM command.

    My own testing with DOSBox-X indicates that SPEARCW.EXE (the most memory-hungry of the 10 variants) requires at least 564 KB of free conventional memory in order to run at all.
-(The Activision version of SPEAR.EXE requires 548 KB).
+In contrast, the Activision version of SPEAR.EXE requires 548 KB.
 The other executables will need somewhat less, but the differences are negligible.
 (In short, just aim for 564 KB as a target.)

    One tester, Gmlb256, suggests to have about 578 to 590 KB of free conventional memory when using AWEUTIL (that is, about 615 to 620 KB _before_ loading AWEUTIL; the additional usage will depend on the soundfont you use).
 Gmlb256 also suggests using real-mode UMB drivers such as UMBPCI if you don't want to use an EMM such as EMM386 or QEMM.